shakacode/react-webpack-rails-tutorial/README.md

 the JS bundle.
 We've chosen to let Rails handle CSS, SCSS, images, fonts.

 ```
-cd webpack
+cd client
 $(npm bin)/webpack -w --config webpack.rails.config.js
 ```

-`webpack-bundle.js` is generated and saved to `app/assets/javascripts`.
+`client-bundle.js` is generated and saved to `app/assets/javascripts`.
 This is included in the Rails asset pipeline.

 Observe how the bundles are automatically re-generated whenever your JSX changes.